mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

  </LocalizationProvider
 ```

-## Component slots / component props slots
+## Component slots / component slots props

-All the props used to pass props to parts of the UI (e.g: pass a prop to the input) have been replaced by components props slots.
+All the props used to pass props to parts of the UI (e.g: pass a prop to the input) have been replaced by component slots props.
-All the props used to override parts of the UI (e.g: pass a custom day renderer) have been replaced by components slots.
+All the props used to override parts of the UI (e.g: pass a custom day renderer) have been replaced by component slots.

 You can find more information about this pattern in the [MUI Base documentation](https://mui.com/base/getting-started/usage/#shared-props).